 The urge to pitch hadn't left completely.
 "They formed this over-30 league, and most of us were over 50 that were on [my] team," says Waslewski.
 It looked like it'd be fun.
 We were only going to play a doubleheader every Sunday.
 Our catcher was 54 years old, at the time I was like 51."
 He played for a while longer "And then I was starting to get hurt, and it was taking a week to heal.
 I was warming up for a game over at Legion Park in Meriden.
 And I pulled a hamstring warming up to pitch to the first batter!
 You know when I'm still hurting from the week before, and I'm tearing a muscle warming up to start the game...time to go home."

-When he retired form the Hartford, Gary took up golf to keep the competitive juices flowing.
-"For the first couple of years, for the life of me I couldn't believe that people could shoot par," Waslewski jokes.
+ars, for the life of me I couldn't believe that people could shoot par," Waslewski jokes.
 "I'm going, 'How in the world did they come up with par on this?
 Four?
 There's no way you can get this ball off the tee and in that hole 350 yards away in four strokes!'
 I'd be on four strokes already and only halfway down the fairway, or over in the rough."
 As of 2005, he was a 13 handicap, and had many opportunities to play good courses.
 His son Daniel is a scratch golfer, and Director of Food and Beverage for the Tournament Players Club of Boston.
-"I usually call ahead and say, 'hey Dave, can you get me on the TPC at Sawgrass, or Myrtle Beach?'"
+"I usually call ahead and say, 'Hey Dave, can you get me on the TPC at Sawgrass, or Myrtle Beach?'"
 Waslewski says.
 "I'm a lousy golfer who plays a lot of good golf courses!"
 Dan was a good hitter at Southington High School, went to UConn, but had to leave school because of mononucleosis and never went back.
-Gary plays ten to twelve charity tournaments a year, for Major League Baseball Alumni and other organizations.
+Gary plays 10 to 12 charity tournaments a year, for Major League Baseball Alumni and other organizations.

 History has treated the former pitcher kindly.
 "It's what, 37 years since then, and I'll be out playing golf or something and my name will come up," he told the Courant.
 "People come up to me and say, 'Aren't you the guy who pitched in the World Series?'
 They still remember."